frenchie4111/frenchie4111.github.io/_posts/2020-12-27-Building-my-own-HomeKit-Thermostat-v1.md

 I am considering turning this project into something people can buy.
 If you'd be interested in buying a hackable thermostat, register your interest [here](https://docs.google.com/forms/d/e/1FAIpQLSePJdT7qP9IMAK_TZLCWFs1sodBei73pinnji0GxVe9dMl8Zg/viewform)

+This is part one of a multi-part series, [you can find part 2 here](/2020/12/31/thermostat-v2)

 <br/>

 ## Figuring out hot to turn on the heat